IvanBond/Power-Refresh/README.md

 3. Read Instruction in 'Refresher.vbs' to understand logic, Report vs Data Transfer, and Scopes concept

 4. Launch Refresher.vbs from command line or via scheduled task in Task Scheduler

+You get update Power Query queries and PowerPivot module on schedule.